dheero/OBF.github.io/wiki/BOSC/liveCD.md

 extra value and built into a Debian based LiveCD.

-Debian's package management and procedures guarantee primarily technical reliabiliry - they ensure that the software will install (so it has dependencies defined etc) and run successfully on a given architecture.
+Debian's package management and procedures guarantee primarily technical reliability - they ensure that the software will install (so it has dependencies defined etc) and run successfully on a given architecture.
 They do not, however, guarantee that the software is